To park in a Kurzparkzone (short-term parking zone) in Vienna, you need to fill out and display a Parkschein (prepaid parking voucher). Here’s how…

 You can display combinations of the paid vouchers to reach whatever parking duration you require, as long as you don’t exceed the maximum allowable stay.

-So to park for 2.5 hours you could use one yellow and one red voucher.
-Or five red vouchers.
+So to park for 2 hours you could use one blue and two red vouchers.
+Or four red vouchers.
 If you display more than one voucher, put the same starting time on each one.

 The paid vouchers consist of four columns for you to mark the relevant date and time you started parking.